 It’s often said that breastfeeding (particularly while lying down at night) will cause tooth decay, just like letting a baby sleep with a bottle of milk can cause “baby bottle mouth.”
-Essentially, a valid link has not been made between nursing (nighttime or otherwise) and cavities.
+Essentially, a valid link has not been made between breastfeeding (nighttime or otherwise) and cavities.
 However, breastfed babies can certainly get cavities, so good dental hygiene is important.

 Before the use of the baby bottle, dental decay in baby teeth was rare.
 Two dentists, Dr. Brian Palmer and Dr. Harold Torney, have done extensive research on human skulls (from 500-1000 years ago) in their study of tooth decay in children.
 Of course these children were breastfed, probably for an extended length of time.
 Their research has led them to conclude that breastfeeding does not cause tooth decay.